Senior Management Team

 Adil El Youssefi

-Deon Geyser was appointed the Chief Executive Officer of Liquid Intelligent Technologies South Africa and brings over 15 years' experience in the ICT and Telco space, having worked in different countries across the African continent.
+Deon Geyser was appointed the Chief Executive Officer of Liquid Intelligent Technologies South Africa in 2021 and in 2022 he was appointed the Chief Executive Officer of Liquid Networks South Africa.
+He brings over 15 years’ experience in the ICT and Telco space, having worked in different countries across the African continent.
 He is responsible for the leadership, strategy, and operations in the country.

 Under his dynamic leadership, Nokia Southern Africa was recognised as one of the top-performing regions in the MEA market consecutively for six years.
 His guidance also ensured his team was afforded the CEO award for the Best Business Partner by the Vodacom CEO twice.